 The Alaskan Way Viaduct was built in the 1950s, and decades of daily wear and tear have taken their toll on the concrete structure.
-While it remains safe for everyday use, it also remains vulnerable to earthquakes.
+While it was safe for everyday use, it also remains vulnerable to earthquakes.

 Replacing the aging seawall is another element of improving the Seattle waterfront's resiliency against earthquakes.
 Visit the Waterfront Seattle website for information on the seawall replacement project.